-This is another little known destination that tourists from all over the world would love to see.
+This is another little-known destination that tourists from all over the world would love to see.
 It is located near Thika town.
 Here, you will find rivers and falls that are so beautiful.
 Boat rides are also readily available here for visitors.
-Other things we can do here are fishing, photography and bird watching.
+Other things we can do here are fishing, photography, and bird watching.
 It is also suitable for romantic getaways.

 You will be able to get a boat ride and some help from private local tour guides.

 The Champagne Ridge is located about 50 km south of Nairobi, Kenya.
-It lies in the Ngong Hills and provides a good view of Great Rift Valley.
+It lies in the Ngong Hills and provides a good view of the Great Rift Valley.
 It was a popular spot for British colonialists and there are several beautiful old houses available for lodging.
 This location is a beauty to behold.